 Balances and harmonizes gut’s microbiome

-One of the most important benefits kefir provides to your body is the balance it creates in your guts’ microbiome.
+One of the most important benefits that Kefir provides to your body is the balance it creates in your guts’ microbiome.
 Kefir balances the intestinal bacterial population, regulating and balancing its functions.

 This bacterial population is like a mosaic, or puzzle, composed of many elements.
 If any of these “pieces of the puzzle” is missing, deserted space appears in the guts that almost immediately get populated with microorganisms that sometimes could be pathogenic and harmful.
 However, suppose we manage to constantly introduce beneficial bacteria into the intestines through probiotic food intake.
 In that case, we will decrease the chance of “freeing up” space for such pathogenic microorganisms.

-That’s precisely what kefir does!
-However, kefir not only supplies beneficial bacteria to our stomach and intestines, but these bacteria actually colonize the gastrointestinal tract and stay there much longer than the bacteria from any other probiotic food.
+That’s precisely what Kefir does!
+However, it not only supplies beneficial bacteria to our stomach and intestines, but these bacteria actually colonize the gastrointestinal tract and stay there much longer than the bacteria from any other probiotic food.

 Colonizes the intestines